jefffhaynes/BinarySerializer/README.md

 ### IgnoreAttribute ###

 Any field or property with an Ignore attribute will not be included in serialization or deserialization.
-However, these fields can still be used in bindings.
-This can be used to create "dummy" properties that perform some conversion or computation; however, better practice for this is to define a value converter (see below).
+These fields can still be used in bindings, however properties will be treated as flat fields.
+If you need to do some calculation on a binding source, your best option is to us a ValueConverter (see below).

 ### SerializeAsAttribute ###